duttrohan0302/acciojob-module-7-redux/1-22.08.22/README.md

 1. No dependency passed - Infinite rendering(Reruns on every render)
 2. An empty array is passed as the dependency array - Only on initial render
 3. props or state values are passed

+## useRef
+- The useRef hook allows us to persist values between renders
+- It does not cause re-renders
+- Can be used a DOM element directly (e.g. inputElementRef.focus)